machado-lab/PANAFTOSA-Workshop-Rio2023/_events/day2_tarde.md

 _Select the initial infection condition (with your own data)_
 1. Seed infections and simulate disease spread (epidemic size).
 2. Simulate control and eradication actions (vaccination, depopulation, movement restrictions).
-3. Export and interpret outputs
+3. Export and interpret outputs.